SciTools/iris/docs/iris/src/userguide/cube_maths.rst

 to calculate a statistic over a dimension.

-Let's use that method to calculate a mean of our air temperature time-series, which we'll then use to calculate a time mean anomoly and highlight the powerful benefits of cube broadcasting.
+Let's use that method to calculate a mean of our air temperature time-series, which we'll then use to calculate a time mean anomaly and highlight the powerful benefits of cube broadcasting.

 First, let's remind ourselves of the shape of our air temperature time-series